For best experience please turn on javascript and use a modern browser!

 Collaborations & Impact

-Addressing climate change requires more than academic research alone.
-Because climate change is embedded in complex social, economic, legal and technological systems, meaningful progress depends on collaboration between researchers and the actors who shape, govern and experience these systems in practice.
+Addressing climate change requires more than academic research alone, because it is embedded in complex social, economic, legal, and technological systems.
+Meaningful progress depends on collaboration between researchers and the actors who shape, govern and experience these systems in practice.

 Interested in collaborating with SEVEN?
-Explore our themes and projects, or contact us to discuss potential forms of collaboration.
+Explore our themes and projects, or contact us to discuss how the SEVEN methodology could benefit your organisation.

 Denise Li